EdwinWalela/edwinwalela/content/posts/node-js-crash-course.md

 cd node-crashcourse
 ```

-Once inside our folder we need to initialze our Node JS project.
+Once inside our folder we need to initialize our Node JS project.

 ```bash
 npm init
 ```

- This will take through the process of seting up our project.
-First we define a name for our project.
-The project already has a default name so we can procceed by pressing `enter`.
+ This will take through the process of setting up our project.
+First we define a project name.
+The project already has a default name so we can proceed by pressing `enter`.

- There is also no need of specifying the version, so procceed by pressing `enter`.
+ There is also no need of specifying the version, so proceed by pressing `enter`.
 The description field will help others who might interact with this project to know what it's about.

  The entry point we shall leave it as `index.js`.
 Skip the test command, git repository and keywords using `enter`.
 Once done, you'll be prompted to confirm, hit the `enter` key to accept the changes.

- Later on, we will be using the command `npm install` to install 3rd-Party libraries.
+ Later on, we will be using the command `npm install` to install 3rd-Party libraries and frameworks.

 ### Hello world